Demand Dispatch with Heterogeneous Intelligent Loads: Introduction

 The goal of this research is to create virtual energy storage from flexible loads.
 The framework here and in prior research is \textit{Demand Dispatch}: power consumption from loads varies in a possibly coordinated manner to automatically and continuously provide service to the grid, without impacting QoS to the consumer.

-This paper investigates a question posed in \cite{matkadbusmey16}: \textit{what intelligence is required at the grid-level to implement demand dispatch}?
+This paper is an extended version of the conference paper \cite{matbusmey17} and includes additional details on the design on an optimal inverse filter and the creation of a simulation testbed for demand dispatch.
+The paper investigates a question posed in \cite{matkadbusmey16}: \textit{what intelligence is required at the grid-level to implement demand dispatch}?
 The question was addressed through extra layers of local control at each load.
 One topic left for future research was how to approximately invert the dynamics of an aggregate of loads so that the resulting dynamics would approximate a perfect battery.

 The control architecture proposed in \cite{meybarbusyueehr15,matkadbusmey16} is illustrated in \Fig{f:grid}.
 The ``compensation'' block represents today's balancing authority (BA), and the ``grid'' represents the aggregate dynamics of loads, generators, transmission lines, and other grid elements.
 Design of the compensator $G_c$ will be based on an input-output model of the grid, denoted $G_p$ in the figure\cite{kun94} (see \Section{s:GLC} for details). \spm{Reviewer 1 mentions that Fig 1 is missing generators} The contributions of this paper are summarized here: \begin{romannum} \item New design techniques are introduced for a broad class of on/off loads (or more generally, loads with a finite number of operating states).
 It is found in numerical results that the resulting mean-field dynamics share desirable properties observed in the optimal design of \cite{meybarbusyueehr15}.
 In particular, in every example considered, the linearized dynamics are minimum phase.